ni/install-systemlink-enterprise/release-notes/2023-04/README.md

 ## New Features and Behavior changes

 - You can use data spaces to find and visualize a subset of your test result data.
 This allows you to interactively slice data to diagnose issues or discover trends that may not obvious without visual inspection.
-    - Your visualized data can be interactively sliced to diagnose issues or discover trends that may not obvious without visual inspection.

 - The DataFrame Service now uses streaming data deserialization
     - Use larger batch sizes (more rows per write) to take advantage of the improved service performance.